Psychodigital Research

 Large language models as experimental systems in human psychopathology: a modelling study.
 Wekenborg MK, Michels EAM, Kurze G, Kropp ML, Wolf F, Harzbecker J, Wiest IC, Kather JN.
 The Lancet Digital Health, 2026.

 EHR perception predicts momentary well-being in oncology professionals.
 Wekenborg MK, Rominger C, Michels EAM, Wiest IC, Treiber L, Eder J, Schwerdtfeger AR, Kather JN.
-Preprint, 2026.
+Under review, 2026.

 Quantifying the human visual exposome with vision–language models.
 Rominger C, Schwerdtfeger AR, Singh MG, Khudyakow D, Michels EAM, Wolf F, Kather JN*, Wekenborg MK*.
 Preprint, 2026. *equal contribution.